helloskyy-io/Skyy-Command/file_structure.md

 │   ├── Dockerfile.backend
 │   └── Dockerfile.worker                   # Optional: for Celery or other services
 │
-├── frontend/                               # Angular SPA
-│   ├── .angular/                           #
+├── frontend/                               # Angular SPA (Single page applicaiton) │   ├── .angular/                           #
 │   ├── .vscode/                            #
 │   ├── dist/                               # This is the --configuration=production output